Thinking of joining us?

 How to join?

-Either by turning up at St John’s Church on Tuesdays or through the website or phone 07500 676083
+Either by turning up at Lewis-Manning Hospice Care on Tuesdays or through the website or phone 07500 676083 or email admin@risingvoices.org.uk

-When someone is diagnosed with cancer a network of back-up and support comes into place through hospital clinics and cancer teams.
+When someone is diagnosed with cancer or a long-term illness a network of back-up and support comes into place through hospital clinics and cancer teams.

 Through initial treatment people are supported - once treatment has finished or a loved one has died and there are no more frequent appointments, that’s when people can feel low, alone and unsupported.